auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 {
-    "issueKey": key of the created issue; e.g. "DLAI-5467" "slackChannel": Channel the screenshot and info was posted in; e.g. #visual-polish }
+    "issueKey": key of the created issue; e.g. "DLAI-5467" "slackChannel": Channel the screenshot and info was posted in; e.g. #visual-polish "url" URL to view the created issue in Jira or Slack.
+}
 ```